 Replacement of unsafe, damaged sidewalks at no cost to homeowners to supports healthy habits and accessibility for residents of all ages.
-Equitably targeted to sidewalks in Qualified Census Tracts

-Through the Sidewalk Replacement project the city will replace unsafe and damaged neighborhood sidewalks in the right-of-way at no cost for eligible property owners through an ARPA-funded Sidewalk Rescue Grant.
+Equitably targeted to sidewalks in Qualified Census Tracts property owners through an ARPA-funded Sidewalk Rescue Grant.
 The Sidewalk Replacement project will also improve sidewalk infrastructure in multiple city of Toledo parks, including improving ADA accessibility and mobility between neighborhood streets and city parks.
-ARPA funding totaling \$2.5 million will be used to complete the Sidewalk Replacement project, improve the built environment and increase safe mobility in neighborhoods across the community.
+ARPA funding totaling \$1.5 million will be used to complete the Sidewalk Replacement project, improve the built environment and increase safe mobility in neighborhoods across the community.